GDHG

 The outlook is cautious and uncertain.
 On one hand, the company has financial runway thanks to strong liquidity and low leverage, as well as a pipeline of new parks, expanded services, and software offerings that could help stabilize or grow revenue.
 On the other hand, recent trends in revenue, margins, and operating cash flow point to a business currently moving in the wrong direction, with no clear evidence yet of a sustained recovery.
 Future results will hinge on the company’s ability to reignite demand at its parks, control costs, successfully ramp new projects, and convert its strategic initiatives into durable, recurring cash flows rather than one‑off boosts.

-https://www.jsyoule.comGolden Heaven Group Holdings Ltd., an offshore holding company, engages in the development, construction, management, and operation of urban amusement parks, water parks, amusement projects, and amusement facilities in China.
-It operates six amusement parks, water parks, and complementary recreational facilities.
+https://www.jsyoule.comGolden Heaven Group Holdings Ltd. operates as an offshore holding firm, principally engaged in the creation, construction, management, and ongoing operation of diverse leisure and entertainment venues throughout China.
+Its portfolio currently encompasses six urban amusement parks, water parks, and associated recreational facilities.

 Income Statement